Jalen Ramsey: Jacksonville Jaguars

 The Jacksonville Jaguars selected Ramsey in the first round (fifth overall) of the 2016 NFL draft.
-He was the highest cornerback selected in the draft, and the earliest drafted cornerback in Jaguars' franchise history.
+He was the first cornerback selected.
+He surpassed 1999 first round pick Fernando Bryant (26th overall) to become the highest drafted cornerback in franchise history.

 2016 season

 On May 19, 2016, Ramsey suffered a small meniscus tear during rookie training camp.
 He had microfracture surgery on the same knee in his sophomore year of high school.
-On May 22, 2016, the Jacksonville Jaguars signed Ramsey to a four–year, $23.35 million rookie contract that included $22.9 million guaranteed and an initial signing bonus of $15.18 million.
+Three days later, the Jaguars signed Ramsey to a four-year, $23.35 million rookie contract that included $22.9 million guaranteed and an initial signing bonus of $15.18 million.

-On May 24, 2016, Ramsey underwent surgery to repair the torn meniscus.
-Throughout training camp, he competed against Davon House, Prince Amukamara, Aaron Colvin, Dwayne Gratz, and Josh Johnson to be the No. 1 starting cornerback.
-Head coach Gus Bradley named Ramsey the No. 1 starting cornerback and paired him with Davon House to start the season.
+On May 24, Ramsey underwent surgery to repair the torn meniscus.
+Throughout training camp, he competed against Davon House, Prince Amukamara, Aaron Colvin, Dwayne Gratz, and Josh Johnson to be the starting cornerback.
+Head coach Gus Bradley named Ramsey the starting cornerback and paired him with Davon House to start the season.

-On September 11, 2016, Ramsey made his professional regular season debut and first career start in the Jacksonville Jaguars' season-opener against the Green Bay Packers and recorded three combined tackles (two solo) during a 27–23 loss.
-In Week 8, he collected a season-high eight combined tackles (four solo) as the Jaguars lost 36–22 at the Tennessee Titans.
-On December 18, 2016, Ramsey made four solo tackles, a career-high five pass deflections, forced a fumble, and had his first career interception off a pass thrown by Brock Osweiler to wide receiver Will Fuller during a 21–20 loss at the Houston Texans.
+On September 11, 2016, Ramsey made his professional regular season debut and first career start in the game against the Green Bay Packers and recorded three combined tackles (two solo) during a 27–23 loss.
+During Week 8, he tallied eight combined tackles (four solo) in the 36–22 road loss to the Tennessee Titans.
+On December 18, 2016, Ramsey made four solo tackles, five pass deflections, forced a fumble, and had his first career interception off a pass thrown by Brock Osweiler to wide receiver Will Fuller during a narrow 21–20 road loss to the Houston Texans.
 Following the game, the Jaguars fired head coach Gus Bradley after falling to a 2–12 record.
 Offensive line coach Doug Marrone was appointed interim head coach for the remainder of the season.
-On December 24, 2016, Ramsey made four solo tackles, four pass deflections, and returned an interception thrown by Matt Cassel to wide receiver Rishard Matthews 30–yards for his first career touchdown during a 38–17 win against the Tennessee Titans.
+On December 24, 2016, Ramsey made four solo tackles, four pass deflections, and returned an interception thrown by Matt Cassel to wide receiver Rishard Matthews 30–yards for his first career touchdown during a 38–17 victory over the Titans.
 Ramsey was named American Football Conference (AFC) Defensive Player of the Week for his performance against the Titans.

-He finished his rookie season with 65 combined tackles (55 solo), 14 pass deflections, two interceptions, and a touchdown in 16 games and 16 starts.
+Ramsey finished his rookie season with 65 combined tackles (55 solo), 14 pass deflections, two interceptions, and a touchdown in 16 games and starts.
 Pro Football Focus (PFF) gave Ramsey an overall grade of 82.3, which ranked 21st among all qualifying cornerbacks in 2016.
 He was named to the NFL All-Rookie Team.